 The consequences of a weapon possession conviction in Colorado is very serious.
 It's important to know your rights and have a weapon possession attorney on your side of the law to protect your freedom and reputation.

 The Second Amendment to the United States Constitution establishes the right to possess arms.
 However, the right to bear arms is not absolute.
-Like all states, Colorado has the right to establish laws that place some limits and controls over whom may possess weapons, what kind of weapons may be possessed, and how the weapons may be used.
+Like all states, Colorado has the right to establish Colorado gun laws that place some limits and controls over whom may possess weapons, what kind of weapons may be possessed, and how the weapons may be used.
 For example, those with prior felony convictions, or those with convictions for domestic violence offenses, are prohibited from possessing, using, or carrying firearms.

 Weapons charges range from minor misdemeanor offenses up through serious felonies that have prison sentences that must be served consecutively to any other sentence that the defendant is already serving.
-As with all crimes, the help of an experienced criminal lawyer will help to minimize the potentially harsh outcome that you may be facing.
+As with all crimes in Denver, the help of an experienced criminal lawyer will help to minimize the potentially harsh outcome that you may be facing.
 Weapons charges are generally treated harshly by Denver area judges, as they are considered to be especially dangerous to public safety, especially in an urban setting like Denver and the surrounding counties.

 The following are some of the gun laws in Colorado:

 Weapons that are “illegal” in Colorado include:

 - brass knuckles